5 Tips for Managing College Student Mental Health

 Table of Contents

-For many young adults, attending college or university is an opportunity to grow their mind, social circle, and understanding of the world and their place in it.
-College also means swapping the safety of home for a semester of change as you navigate your new routine.
+Attending college or university can be an opportunity to grow your mind, social circle, and understanding of the world and your place in it.
+However, for many, college also means swapping the comforts of home for a new routine—and with that change can come mental health challenges.

-Mental health issues are becoming increasingly prevalent among college students, but there are ways to help protect your mental wellbeing.
-Figuring out how to improve your mental health as a college student doesn’t have to be challenging.
-Below we offer advice on how to manage stress and prioritize your mental health so that you can make the most of your college experience.
+Studies show that mental health issues are becoming increasingly common among college students, but the good news is there are ways to protect your mental well-being.
+Below, we offer advice on how to manage stress and prioritize your mental health as a college student so you can make the most of your college experience.

 Tips for taking care of your mental health